HIV Integrated Planning Council Bylaws

 Article VII: Committees

 Section 1.
-The committees of the Planning Council shall be the Comprehensive Planning Committee, the Executive Committee, the Finance Committee, the Needs Assessment Committee, the Nominations Committee, the Positive Committee, and the Prevention Committee.
+The committees of the Planning Council shall be the Comprehensive Planning Committee, the Executive Committee, the Finance Committee, the Nominations Committee, the Positive Committee, and the Prevention Committee.
 These committees are responsible for the following:

 - the Executive Committee is comprised of the Co-Chairs of the Planning Council and the Chairs and/or Co-Chairs of each of the committees of the Planning Council; it shall oversee and coordinate the sharing of information between the Planning Council, the City of Philadelphia, and other entities as appropriate.